You don’t need to leave your house. Sell art online.

 I recently read a piece of advice from an artist’s manager that said you have to get out and attend events in order to make it as an artist.
-As I sat alone in my studio wearing sweat pants, no makeup, with a few online orders to package and ship in front of me, I giggled to myself.
+As I sat alone in my studio wearing sweatpants with a few online orders to package and ship in front of me, I giggled to myself.

 Rather than spending my time trying to book as many weekend shows, fairs, and events as I can fit into my schedule, I focus my time and energy on online sales.
 It is much harder to find your audience quickly online, but there are a few key tips I want to pass on to help you develop this income stream.

 Pro Tip: Make it easy for people to give you their money.

 I can’t stress this enough.
 This is the number one thing you need to keep in mind with making an online sale.
 Don’t make it hard to accept money.
 If you are posting about available pieces on social media, don’t settle with “DM me to purchase” as your sales pitch.
 This involves too much work for the customer.
 I’m not saying it won’t work.
 I’m just saying you’re going to miss out on the lazy customers who don’t like talking to people (Hi, that’s me!).

 1. Have an online storefront and payment processor.

 You don’t need anything fancy, but you really should have a page with inventory and buttons to buy now.
 There’s a rule in the tech world that focuses on the amount of “clicks” needed to accomplish a task.
 (Three Click Rule) The more clicks it takes for a customer to buy your art, the less likely they are to buy.
 It’s easy to lose interest if you’re not all that motivated in the first place.